 You must tell a race marshal (at any check point) that you are dropping out of the race.
-We only provide transport at the finish line (from Cheung Sha to Tung Chung) for the front runners.
-The Lantau buses runs a night bus service every hour or hour and a half.
-There is a limited taxi service which we will provide the number to participants.
+This is VERY important and MANDATORY.
+Once the marshal and timing person have recorded that you have decided to drop out please make your way to to finish line to collect your drop bag.
+We only provide transport at the finish line - from Cheung Sha to Tung Chung.
+There is a night bus service but it is very limited, on one route and only at about 03:00.
+There is a limited taxi service; we will provide the telephone number to participants.

 How long will the route take me?

 Three to four KM per hour is fast walking with little or no breaks... you should know how fast you walk from your training.
-In 2011 our fastest participant finished in less then 4.5 hours and the last participant to cross the line was nearly 12 hours.
-In previous years some participants commented that they did not realise how far it was - please be aware.
+Last year, our fastest participant finished in less then 4.5 hours and the last participant to cross the line was nearly 12 hours.
+In previous years some participants commented that they did not realise how far it was or that it involved steep mountain climbs - please be aware.
 This is your responsibility.

 How much of my money goes to charity?

-MoonTrekker Limited is a private company, race registration fees are used to administer the race.
-Once you register, participants are required to raise sponsorship for our official charity.
-100% of the sponsorship you raise goes directly to the nominated charity.
-This year we are delighted to be supporting The Nature Conservancy again.
-Sponsorship will be collected at race pack collection (late September) between 10am-4pm (venue to be posted on our particpants page.
+MoonTrekker Limited is a private company, race entry fees are used to administer the race.
+Once you register, you are required to raise sponsorship of at least HK$650 for our official charity.
+100% of the sponsorship monies you raise goes directly to The Nature Conservancy.
+Sponsorship will be collected at race pack collection (late September) between 10am-4pm (venue to be posted on our particpants page).